-Setra’s particle counters are ideal for end-users who operate and maintain controlled environments seeking greater control over their spaces.
+Particle counters are ideal for end-users who operate and maintain controlled environments and are seeking greater control over their spaces.
 In cleanrooms specified by ISO 14644-1, real-time continuous particle counters can detect potential contamination events before it’s too late to take corrective action.
+Cleanrooms, pharmaceutical plants, production plants, and even hospitals can benefit from using particle counters.

 If your cleanroom is already monitoring pressure, temperature, and humidity, why guess when it comes to particles?
 Have confidence knowing your cleanroom is indeed clean all year long.